Tyler-Lacroix/Tyler-Lacroix.github.io/README.md

 ## ./ Artifact 3: Databases

-> Unfortunately, due to circumstances beyond my control (Namely a poorly timed hard drive failure), I do not have access to any of my database related work from during my time in the program.
-To still have something to show, I instead chose to create a simple day-planner app using MongoDB API and Python to display my knowlege of both.
-Hopefully, despite not having an
-> "original, pre-enhancement" database artifact, this still proves to be sufficient in displaying my evolution of skills relating to MongoDB and Python.
+> Originally, due to an unexpected hard drive failure, I had planned on creating an original Mongo application due to having lost all my previous database work.
+However, fairly recently, I managed to locate a copy of my CS 465 final project which was a travel agency website built using MongoDB and NodeJS.
+The final enhancement is fairly slapped together, due to it all being last minute, however I still feel confident that my work on this artifact is exemplary of my ability to use MongoDB.

 > -Exerpt from CS 499 Milestone Four Narrative

-lol

-lmao